anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The following client error status codes can be used:

 * 400 Bad Request: if the pledge detects an error in the format of the request.
-* 401 Unauthorized: if the signature of the registrar cannot be verified against the installed initial trust anchor (pinned domain certificate).
+* 403 Forbidden: if the signature of the registrar cannot be verified against the installed initial trust anchor (pinned domain certificate).
 * 403 Forbidden: if one of the intermediate CA certificates cannot be verified against the available trust anchors (e.g., self-signed CA certificates).
 * 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`.